 Fig 4.
 3D dynamic in vivo histomorphometry identifies areas of new bone in green and lost bone in red to quantify measures such as bone formation rate (BFR/BS) and bone resorption rate (BRR/BS).

 During pregnancy and lactation, the increased calcium demand caused by fetal/infant growth induces substantial changes in maternal calcium metabolism.
-This affects a variety of physiological processes, including remodeling of the maternal skeleton.
-In particular, lactation is known to result in dramatic bone loss that is partially recovered following weaning.
-However, the effects of pregnancy on maternal bone are controversial, and the precise mechanisms underlying both lactation bone loss and recovery post-weaning remain unknown.
-Using a rat model, combined with advanced in vivo µCT imaging techniques, our lab is working to answer some of these questions.
-We hope that a better understanding of reproductive bone loss will lead to improved maternal health.
-Additionally, we aim to draw parallels between the normal, physiological bone loss that takes place during reproduction, which is largely reversible, and the pathophysiological, irreversible bone loss occurring in post-menopausal osteoporosis.
+This affects a variety of physiological processes, including remodeling of the skeleton.
+In particular, lactation is known to result in dramatic maternal bone loss.
+This bone loss is partially recovered following weaning; however, even long after weaning, the extent of recovery remains incomplete, and structural and/or mechanical deficits remain.
+At the same time, multiple clinical studies indicate that a history of pregnancy and lactation does not have any negative effects on future risk of osteoporosis or fracture.
+Thus, the long-term effects of pregnancy- and lactation-associated bone loss remain unclear.
+Using a rat model, combined with advanced in vivo µCT imaging techniques, biological assays, and mechanical and material testing procedures, our lab is working to answer some of these questions.
+We are currently investigating the ways in which the maternal bone compensates for reproductive bone losses and incomplete recovery post-weaning, through modified bone microstructure, material properties, and altered bone loss patterns post-menopause.
+We hope that a better understanding of reproductive bone loss and recovery, as well as its effects on post-menopausal bone loss, will lead to improved women's health, both during the reproductive years and post-menopause.

 3D Vascular Imaging within the rat tibiae